 She owes her current momentum to the confidence of the French state who awarded her a grant throughout her years at the National “Conservatoire” of music (CNSMD) in Paris and in Lyon.
 Raquele Magalhaes received the first prize for flute in Alain Marion & Sophie Cherrier’s class in Paris and successfully undertook a PhD with Philippe Bernold in Lyon.
 She was a pupil of Celso Woltzenlogel in Brazil and Philippe Pierlot in France, Great Masters of the flute advised her, such Jean-Pierre Rampal, Paula Robison, Felix Renggli, Ransom Wilson, Michael Faust, Keith Underwood, Benedek Csalog.

-Raquele Magalhaes was appointed Pricipal Flute with the Shanghai Philharmonic Orchestra in China in 2005-2007, with the Conservatoire Prizewinners’ Orchestra in France from 2002 to 2005 and Principal Piccolo with Divertimento Symphonic Orchestra in France from 2009 to 2019.
-She Collaborates as a flutist with the Orchestre National de France, the Orchestre National de Lyon, the Orchestre de l'Opéra de Lyon, the Orchestre de Bretagne, the Orchestre des Pays de Savoie, the Orchestre de l'Opéra de Rouen... with conductors such as Myung Whun Chung, Emmanuel Krivine, Jukka-Pekka Saraste, Zsolt Nagy, Yo-Yo Ma, Daniele Gatti, Josep Pons, Ilan Volkov, Leon Fleisher, Stefan Blunier, Mark Foster, Pascal Rophé, Lionel Bringuier, Stefan Asbury, Rumon Gamba, Emmanuel Krivine, Jukka-Pekka Saraste, François-Xavier Roth.
+She regularly collaborates with the Orchestre National de France, the Paris Opera House Orchestra, the Orchestre National de Lyon, the Orchestre de l'Opéra de Lyon, the Orchestre de Bretagne, the Orchestre des Pays de Savoie, the Rouen Opera House Orchestra... with conductors such as Myung Whun Chung, Emmanuel Krivine, Jukka-Pekka Saraste, Roberto Abbado, Carlo Montanaro, Zsolt Nagy, Yo-Yo Ma, Daniele Gatti, Josep Pons, Ilan Volkov, Leon Fleisher, Stefan Blunier, Mark Foster, Pascal Rophé, Lionel Bringuier, Stefan Asbury, Rumon Gamba, François-Xavier Roth.

 In 2011 Raquele Magalhaes obtained her CA teaching Diploma and European Masters in Musical Education at the CNSMD in Paris.
 She worked with the composers Hugues Dufourt and Jérôme Combier for her research program entitled: “The contribution of plastic arts to musical interpretation”.
-She is professor at Fontenay-sous-Bois and Puteaux Conservatories.
+From November 2021, Raquele Magalhaes will join the team of the CRR of Strasbourg as a full flute professor.

-Raquele Magalhaes is the artistic director of the association “A Fleur de Notes” and the Festival Atours de notes in Tours, which develops chamber music projects.
+Raquele Magalhaes is the artistic director of the association “A Fleur de Notes”, which develops chamber music projects.
 Since 2017, she performs with the Trio Valadon (Paolo Rigutto, pianist and Aurélienne Brauner, cellist).

 In January 2013 she recorded for Naïve with the Choeur Accentus works of Janacek – a recording which received the highest recommendations from the cultural magazines Diapason d’Or and Telerama.

-Patchwork, her CD recorded with piano & released in 2016 by the French Record Label Evidence Classics, enhances great Eastern European composers from the XXth c.
+Patchwork, her CD recorded with piano & released in 2016 by Evidence Classics, enhances great Eastern European composers from the XXth c.
 The French music magazine Diapason awarded Patchwork with 5 Diapasons, 3*** for Classica and the German Magazine Fono Forum was awarded Patchwork with 4**** for Music & 4**** for Recording.
-This CD and the artist received a good critics from Christoph Schlüren by Crescendo Magazine, from Gérard Pangon by Musik Zen, from Olivier de Felice by the Syndicat des Journalistes de la Presse Périodique, from the Luxemboug Review Pizzicato, from Frédéric Hutman by Classicagenda.
-She participated to some differents Radios Programms in France, such as France Musique, France Culture, RCJ and Radio Jade in Germany.
+The artist's playing and the disc have been praised by critics such as Christoph Schlüren for Crescendo Magazine, Todd Gorman for American Record Guide Magazine, Gérard Pangon for Musikzen, from the Luxemboug Review Pizzicato, from Frédéric Hutman by Classicagenda.
+She participated to some differents Radios Programms in France, such as France Musique, France Culture, RCJ.

-Raquele Magalhães has taken part in research about multiphonic sounds and has participated in innovative musical creations, with composers such as Hugues Dufourt, Bernat Vivancos and Pierre Farago.
-The last two composers are dedicated to her some pieces.
+Raquele Magalhães has taken part in research about multiphonic sounds and has participated in innovative musical creations, with composers such as Hugues Dufourt, Bernat Vivancos, Pierre Farago and Craig Bloomfield.
+The last three composers are dedicated to her some pieces.

 Translation Katie Badie